I Solisti Veneti: Recordings

 The group has made over 350 recordings, many on the Erato record label, others on RCA, Sony, Arts, etc. A number of these were first-ever recordings of works of Vivaldi, Albinoni and Rossini.
 However the repertoire of the orchestra is very wide and extends from 1585 (Giovanni Bassano) up to many works written in 2017.
 More than 70 composers of our times have dedicated works for Claudio Scimone and his Orchestra such as Bussotti, Donatoni, R.Malipiero, L.Chailly, Guaccero, Morricone, Constant, De Pablo, De Marzi, Cadario, Campogrande, Lucio Dalla, Donaggio and many women composers.

 I Solisti Veneti has recorded for television and movies.
 The ensemble has won numerous awards including a Grammy (Los Angeles, 1980), three 'Grand Prix du Disque.'
 (Académie Charles Cros and Acadèmie du Disque Lyrique).
 They won the first prize in the original countest of Festivalbar 1970 (juke box recordings) with 350,000 votes of young listeners.

-List of members (2017)

-Giuliano Carmignola, Piero Toso, Lucio Degani are three soloists who have played in the ensemble.

-The orchestra is drawn from a pool of freelance players, in 2017 regularly featuring the following: